 (Seen on S2_6 and master.
 Checked Gtk3 is unaffected on both branches.)

-#1 Updated by Jacob Nevins 12 months ago
+#1 Updated by Jacob Nevins about 1 year ago

 I can't find any documentation about the lifetime of GtkCssProvider objects.